 Woods to Avoid for a Fire Pit

 Just like there are ideal woods that can be used in your pit, there are good woods to avoid.
+These are not the best woods to burn in a fire pit.
 Here are a few of the categories to steer clear of:

 Greenwoods are woods that are newly cut.
 The moisture in these will make starting a fire with them darn near impossible.
 If you can get them, the wood will smoke a lot and will take a lot to keep the fire going.